-The Division of Local Government Services has established three (3) technical accounting directives which are prescribed by the revision of 1987 draft "Requirements of Audit and Accounting".
+The Division of Local Government Services has established three (3) accounting requirements which are prescribed in the New Jersey Administrative Code.
 They are as follows:

 - 1. Maintenance of an encumbrance accounting system. - 2.
-Fixed assets accounting and reporting system. - 3.
-General ledger accounting system.
+General ledger accounting and record system. - 3.
+Fixed asset accounting and reporting system.